provectus/kafka-ui/README.md

 UI for Apache Kafka management

 ## Getting started
-To work with application, install java13
+To work with application, install java13 and docker

 Build application and docker container